so-sc/sosc-website/README.md

 ## Creating a new Event
 To submit a new event details, create a folder in the `src/contents/events/` directory with the name of the event.
-create a new Markdown file with the name `index.md` and add any images if you want to refer in the same directory.
+Create a new Markdown file with the name `index.md` and add any images if you want to refer in the same directory.
-follow the below format with all the details inside the markdown file and submit a Pull Request to this repository.
+Follow the below format with all the details inside the markdown file and submit a Pull Request to this repository.

 PS:
 - Slug is where your blog post will be available on the website and the prefix `/events/` is a must to identify it as an event.